levisimons/eDNAExplorer/README.md

 The sample metadata is used to run a tool to extract additional environmental variables associated with each sampling location and date.
 The metadata extractor is in development [here](https://github.com/MetadataExtractor).
 This tool generates an extracted metadata file.

+### Metabarcoded samples
-The sample and extracted metadata are merged using [this script](https://github.com/levisimons/eDNAExplorer/blob/main/eDNAExplorer_Metabarcoding_Metadata_Initializer.R).
+The sample and extracted metadata are merged and stored in a PostgreSQL database using [this script](https://github.com/levisimons/eDNAExplorer/blob/main/eDNAExplorer_Metabarcoding_Metadata_Initializer.R).
 This script is also used to determine which countries and states / provinces each sample lie within.
 This information is used to enable comparisons between traditional observations of biodiversity and eDNA data.

+### qPCR samples
+(Lorem impsum and then some)

+## Taxonomic data